litprog/litprog/lit/003_build.md

-## Building
+## Build: Process Fenced Blocks

-The purpose of `build.py` is to 1. generate the program files that can be executed and 2. to run any interactive sessions that either illustrate or validated how the program works.
+The purpose of the `build` module is to

+    1. Generate the program files that can be executed
+    2. Run any interactive sessions to illustrate or validate the program

 ```yaml
 filepath     : "src/litprog/build.py"